CityChainFoundation/documentation/WHITEPAPER.md

 City Chain will allow anyone to create their new identities and become those identities, and not rely on the name and identity created at birth.

+You are the source of your identities, and how and what you identity as, is up to you.
+If you want to change your name that you are using for trades and interactions with anyone, that is available to you.
+You can choose to have a single identity, or multiple.

+As you interact with others through the Smart City Platform, your identities will build up trust.
+Similar to how trust is important in a human society today, it will be even more important in the digital space going forward.

+We plan to support the [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/) (DIDs) specification, including implementation of Universal Resolver, Universal Registrar and Identity Hubs.
+By implementing these open specifications, you can potentially use your identity on the City Chain, to authenticate across multiple desentralized blockchains and systems.

+Integration with other blockchains are planned for the identity framework, including Keybase.io.

 # Payments

 Performing payments on the platform will be possible in as many ways and forms as possible, to increase adoption and ussage.
 We will be implementing some innovative ideas such as sending funds by e-mail to new users.